Find your first ads

 Ad approval review: While some ads may run on Google Search Network pages before being reviewed to see if they comply with our advertising policies, others may not run at all until they've been reviewed.
 If your ad is approved, it'll begin to run and you'll see impressions in your account statistics.
 You can check the approval status of each ad by looking at the Status column on the Ads tab of your AdWords account.

 Ad position: If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
-Your ad rank is determined by the quality of your ad (your Quality Score) and the maximum cost-per-click bid you've set.
+Your ad rank is determined by the quality of your ad and the maximum cost-per-click bid that you've set, among others factors.
 Google doesn't show the same ads on each page, so your ad may appear on the second or third or subsequent page.
 Learn more about how ad position is determined.